 Born in Kuwait and raised Pakistani, she immigrated to Canada as an adolescent.
 Her personal outlook and artistic practice continue to be shaped by her interest in immersing in various cultures.
 An OCAD University graduate majoring in sculpture (2011), Hyder was fortunate to spend academic year ’09/’10 working and studying in Italy through OCAD U’s Florence Exchange Program.
 Her main focus lies in bronze and plaster sculpture, but she often works in various media including wax, india ink, watercolour, paper, fibre, graphic illustration, and more.

 With their exaggerated features and poses, Hyder’s figures elicit a visceral, albeit subtle, reaction; while encouraging the viewer to apply their own narrative to the artwork.
-Her sculpture, untitled (figure no. 3), has received recognition and been shown in notable settings such as the Sculptors Society of Canada and the Aga Khan Museum Garden.
+Her life size bronze sculpture, untitled (figure no. 3), has received recognition and been shown in notable settings such as the Sculptors Society of Canada and the Aga Khan Museum Garden.

 For more information and full CV, please send an email below.